 Short selling is basically betting on the price fall of any asset in different financial markets.
 Even though the strategy originated in the stock market, the cryptocurrency market adopted it later on to provide a better investment environment to its trades.

 Shorting cryptocurrencies is a good idea if you believe their price is likely to crash at some point, as it allows you to profit from a downturned market.
 Since the cryptocurrency market is subject to high volatility, derivatives trading is an essential part of the game.
-You can short sell Bitcoin (BTC) or any other cryptocurrency in an exchange that supports it, such as Binance, Kraken, or Bitfinex, or head to a brokerage.
+You can short-sell Bitcoin (BTC) or any other cryptocurrency in an exchange that supports it, such as Binance, Kraken, or Bybit, or head to a brokerage.

 There are several ways you can short sell crypto since the cryptocurrency market has become a very advanced investment environment.
 Some are straightforward, and some are more advanced, requiring you to take precautions against the high risk they involve.